awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    For instructions on how to install and update `eksctl`, see [Installation](https://eksctl.io/installation) in the `eksctl` documentation\.

    Update the Kubernetes version of your Amazon EKS control plane\.
 Replace *`my-cluster`* with your cluster name\.
 Replace *1\.30* with the Amazon EKS supported version number that you want to update your cluster to\.
-For a list of supported version numbers, see [Amazon EKS Kubernetes versions](kubernetes-versions.md)\.
+For a list of supported version numbers, see [Understand the Kubernetes version lifecycle on EKS](kubernetes-versions.md)\.

    ```
    eksctl upgrade cluster --name my-cluster --version 1.30 --approve